-If any part of your Air Conditioner fails because of a manufacturing defect within one year from the date the limited warranty period begins, Warrantor will furnish without charge the required replacement part.
+If any part of your Air Conditioner fails because of a manufacturing defect within one year from the date of the original purchase, Warrantor will furnish without charge the required replacement part.

-In addition, if the sealed motor-compressor fails because of a manufacturing defect within the second through fifth year from the date the limited warranty period begins, Warrantor will furnish without charge the required replacement compressor.
+In addition, if the sealed motor-compressor fails because of a manufacturing defect within the second through fifth year from the date of original purchase, Warrantor will furnish without charge the required replacement compressor.
 Warrantor's obligations and liabilities under this warranty are limited to furnishing F.O.B.
 Warrantor factory or warehouse replacement parts for Warrantor's products covered under this warranty.
 Warrantor shall not be obligated to pay for the cost of lost refrigerant.
 No liability shall attach to Warrantor until products have been paid for and then liability shall be limited solely to the purchase price of the equipment under warranty shown to be defective.